Jim-Fan/ncl/README.md

 Language  Description
 ---------------------

-* The language operates on a simple stack machine with a handful of registers
-* Stack and registers are 32-bit width
+* Stack and registers are 32-bit wide
-* Expression value are either signed integer or register name
+* Value of expressions, stack and register data are signed integer (Subject to review as it might be difficult to guard overflow)
 * Support primitive math expression, using operator + - * /, without
   nested expression (!)
-* Support assignment to registers
 * Looping is done by GOTO LABEL
 * A LABEL is given to successfully interpreted statement
 * Branch by if-then-else